boconnor2017/hesiod-vcf-validation/README.md

 | PhotonOS OVA | version 5.0 recommended (download from [VMware GitHub](https://vmware.github.io/photon/)) |

 # Quick Start
 Deploy Photon OS OVA to the physical server.
-Follow the steps in the [Hesiod Photon OS Quick Start](https://github.com/boconnor2017/hesiod/blob/main/photon/readme.md) readme file to prep the Photon server for VCF.
+Follow the steps in the [Hesiod Photon OS Quick Start](https://github.com/boconnor2017/hesiod/blob/main/photon/readme.md) readme file to prep the Photon server for this project.

 *Recommended: run these scripts as root.*
 ```